forflo/gCodeMusic/README.md

 110 milimeter along the Z axis using a speed of 2 mm/s.
 The printer would exacly need 55 seconds to complete this operation.

+You can easily see now where this is going.
+As you can set the parameters of `G1` in such a way as to precisely control the velocity and the distance of a movement along a certain axis, you can control the operation frequency of the stepper motors as well as the actual time to complete a movement.

+Now, with **frequency and timing** probably being the very definition of music, we can now start to have som fun!

 ## Usage